Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

-Perhaps you're here because your veterinarian recommended a different, higher quality dog food.
-Or you're aware of the dog food recalls in the news.
-I'm glad you're here to learn more about holistic dog food and I guarantee that your four-legged friend is grateful as well.
+If you're searching for information on holistic dog food, I assume you care for your dog's health and wellbeing.
+Perhaps you're here because your veterinarian recommended different, higher-quality dog food.
+Or maybe you're aware of the dog food recalls in the news.
+I'm glad you're here to learn more about this type of dog food, and I guarantee that your four-legged friend is grateful as well.

 There are so many types of dog food and different brands out there.
 It can be quite overwhelming to choose a dog food that is a great fit for your dog.

 Read on to learn how holistic dog food is different from regular dog food.
-I'll also give a few recommendations as to where to buy them too.
+I'll also give a few recommendations of the best places to purchase holistic food.

-Many of the reasons why more dog owners are switching to a high quality dog food is due to the symptoms that surface due to regular dog food.
+Many of the reasons why more dog owners are switching to high-quality dog food are due to the symptoms that surface due to regular dog food.

 Does your dog have any of these symptoms?